Ericsson/c3-ios-sdk/Documentation/README.md

 Rooms have a lot of different properties that can be set at creation and usually changed anytime afterwards as well.
 An example is `room.name`, which is a human-readable name of the room that doesn't have to be unique.

 The most important room property is `room.id`, which is a globally unique identifier for the room that is generated when the room is created.
 Rooms can be accessed by id via either `client.fetchRoom(withId:)` or `client.room(withId:)`.
 The difference between the two is that `client.fetchRoom(withId:)` will do a roundtrip to the server to check if the room exists, while `client.room(withId:)` returns instantly, but subsequent actions, e.g. joining, might fail if the room doesn't exist.
 In general `client.room(withId:)` should be used when the application logic is set up in such a way that you can be sure that the room exists, while `client.fetchRoom(withId:)` will be more straightforward to use when e.g. getting the room id from user input.

+Rooms may also have a human-readable alias, which must be set at room creation.
+Unlike room names, it is possible to look up a room by it's alias using `client.fetchRoom(withAlias:)`.
+The alias is chosen by the creator of the room, and has to be globally unique.

 Let's create a room with the name `"Test room"`.